tdhayes8/tradingview-webhook/README.md

 curl -X POST http://localhost:5002/webhook -H "Content-Type: application/json" -d '{"signal": "buy"}'

-To Test in Tradingview: I recommended making a strategy that will execute very often like one that buys/sells red or green candles.
+To Test in Tradingview: I recommended making a strategy that will execute very often like one that buys and sells red or green candles.